 Try and keep the bottles to be sterilised, along with all the stuff you need to do it set up in one easy to reach area.
 This will save you leaving the tap running while you try and find where you left the bottle cleaner.

-Practical ways to take steps towards energy savings
+Practical ways to take steps towards energy saving

 If the weather is fine, try and use the clothes line for drying rather than the dryer.
 The fresh air and sunshine on your back for a few minutes will be enough to give you a burst of energy and zen.
-Pegging washing can be just as good as meditation (well for me anyway!)
+Pegging washing can be just as good as meditation.

 4. Heating & cooling